 This and the other pages in this “Village Design” section of the Hart’s Mill website offer a detailed introduction to our design process and results so far.
 Your questions and input are heartily welcome: please email Anthony at email@example.com.

-Let’s start by unpacking the meaning of “eco-village”.
-The ECO- part means: tuned to ecological impacts and imperatives and in conversation with the larger land.
+The ECO- part of “eco-village” means: tuned to ecological impacts and imperatives and in conversation with the larger land.
 Some key aspects are:

 Sustainability is a more ambitious goal: ways of building and living that do not drain or deplete the land or soil or other resources and therefore can be continued indefinitely.
 For us, this means things like planning for extensive use of passive and active (photovoltaic) solar energy, and rainwater collection from our roofs.
 We’re also experimenting and promote member involvement with earth-building methods.
 There’s nothing more sustainable and lower-impact than building with clay dug from the site of the building itself!

-Regenerativity is still more ambitious.
-This means actively repairing damaged and degraded soil, land, waters, and ecologies.
+Regenerativity means actively repairing damaged and degraded soil, land, waters, and ecologies.
 For example, we’ll more than compensate new impervious surfaces (roofs, pavement) with kitchen gardens and rain gardens right in the village.
-Also, the village is sited so as to leave the bulk of the land lightly burdened.
-Village shades off quickly into gardens, then farm, then lightly-managed woods and untouched marshes, visited by us mostly just on trails, allowing forest and animals to recover from decades of over-farming and clear-cutting.
-(More on this in the Village Layout section.)
+Also, the village is sited so as to leave the bulk of the land lightly burdened, shading off quickly into gardens, then farm, then lightly-managed woods and untouched marshes, allowing forest and animals to recover from decades of over-farming and clear-cutting.
+(For more, see Village Layout.)
 Bees, chickens, and (farther out) wilder animals will be invited back into a flourishing and diverse ecology.
 (For more on regenerative thinking, go to this recent blogpost.)

 Natural materials and forms.
 The shapes of our buildings will be proportional to each other and link into a connected flow.
 Finishes will incorporate local materials and ornaments will include natural design elements.
 Layout will acknowledge and mirror the flow of the land.
-We’ll look for creative and unique decorative elements such as stained glass, tile, mosaics, curved walkways, spiral patterns, window/door trim that follows the tree shape rather than being squared off, gateways/fences made from sinewy branches, decorative boulders, and so on.
+We’ll look for creative and unique decorative elements like stained glass, tile, mosaics, curved walkways, spiral patterns, window/door trim that follows tree shapes, gateways/fences made from sinewy branches, and decorative boulders.

 Design for conviviality.
 Artful design of all public spaces will nurture and prompt a wide range of joyful and rewarding social interactions.
-The Common House is being planned to everything from a large meeting room and kitchen stations supporting both small and large meals, to library, guest rooms, and contemplative space.
+The Common House will not only be functional but commodious and inviting.
 Outdoors, or halfway, will be porches (screened and open), patios, courtyards, outdoor kitchen(s), play-spaces, gardens, picnic areas, and much else.
-Careful and inventive design of the “in between” spaces will turn them from dead spaces between private homes into centers of attraction and sometimes surprises (art, chickens, children…).
+Careful and inventive design of the “in between” spaces can turn them from dead spaces between private homes into centers of attraction and sometimes surprises (art, chickens, children…).

 Design for accessibility.
 Hart’s Mill village will be physically accessible and welcoming to as many potentially differently-abled residents as possible, and will provide for residents throughout the lifespan (noting that children have distinctive needs and capacities too).
 We are building multi-use adaptability into flexible spaces and planning to build on the strengths of interdependence (v. independence), readily enabling community assistance as needed with cleaning, meals, and laundry.
-For more on our accessibility strategy, see General Approach to Accessibility Questions.
+For more, see our General Approach to Accessibility Questions.

 In 2016 a large group of HM members worked extensively with a Raleigh architectural firm to arrive at schematic designs for residences and Common House.
 This process was enlightening in many ways, but not fully successful in meeting our basic goals.
 In 2017 there followed a period of internal community rethinking of design basics – both goals and process.

-You’ll see Jonathan’s designs in the Residences section: three very widely-liked schematic designs for prototype residences.
+You’ll see some of Jonathan’s designs in the Residences section: very widely-liked schematic designs for prototype residences.
 He’s currently at work on a new Common House design as well.
-He has visited the land, Hart’s Millers have visited him in Asheville (we love his house!), and we are in regular contact as design proceeds, with a great deal of mutual appreciation both ways.
+We are in very regular contact as design proceeds, with a great deal of mutual appreciation both ways.

 Our current process manages interaction with Jonathan through the the Planning, Design, and Development Circle (PDD).
 All design work is preceded by careful specifying of functions, goals, and features and sizes of every building and room.
 These Design Goals then go through the usual consent process, first with PDD, usually with a fair amount of discussion and adjustment in the process, and then to General Circle.
 Jonathan then produces a “Concept Design” which situates and relates all of the spaces functionally.
 Same consent process again.
 Jonathan then produces a Schematic Design… same process yet again.
 At this point we also share the emerging designs with the larger community.
-PDD regularly holds Last Saturday events for this purpose: watch for announcements for the next one at the end of June.
+PDD regularly holds Last Saturday events for this purpose: watch for announcements.
 Current designs are also posted in the entry area of Hart’s Nest.

 Other pages in this Village Design section

-– Residences: Here you will find Schematic Designs – floorplans, sections, and elevations – for the three main prototype residential structures currently envisioned.
+– Residences: Here you will find Schematic Designs for the prototype residential structures currently envisioned.

 – Common House: Currently the most active part of our design process is work on the Common House.
-Keep up with this section over the spring months as the schematic design takes shape!
+Keep up with this section as the schematic design takes shape!

 – Village layout: All of the structures must fit on our allocated village site and fit together in a lovely way as well, supportive of convivial community life and in flow with the land as well.
 Go here to see our current provisional site plan and models.